Back to employers

 Each year we interview apprentices from across Victoria in our Apprentice of the Year Awards.
 Watch the video below to hear their favourite parts of their jobs and why they love working in the industry.

-Scholarships from our Foundation
+Scholarships from the Master Builders Building Industry Foundation

 The Foundation of MBV empowers and encourages individuals to succeed by supporting the career development of those wanting to enter or take the next step in building and construction industry.